nicbarker/clay/README.md

 ## High Level Documentation

 ### Building UI Hierarchies
-Clay UIs are built using the C macro `CLAY()`.
+Clay UIs are built using the C macro `CLAY({ configuration })`.
 This macro creates a new empty element in the UI hierarchy, and supports modular customisation of layout, styling and functionality.
 The `CLAY()` macro can also be _nested_, similar to other declarative UI systems like HTML.

 Child elements are added by opening a block: `{}` after calling the `CLAY()` macro (exactly like you would with an `if` statement or `for` loop), and declaring child components inside the braces.
 ```C